 Rehabilitation for children with movement disorders is an ongoing process.
-Its continuation is a great challenge for those small patients who, for various reasons, cannot receive outpatient rehabilitation - rehabilitation at home requires both remote consultations and special therapeutic suits.
+Its continuation is a great challenge for those small patients who, for various reasons, cannot receive outpatient rehabilitation - rehabilitation at home requires both remote consultations and special therapeutic suits - Mollii Superhero Costumes.

-The Boris and Ināra Teterev Foundation supported the project at a time when the center "POGA" provided its services to a fewer number of patients than usual, due to the restrictions imposed by the state of emergency declared in Latvia in 2020.
+The Boris and Ināra Teterev Foundation started to support the project at a time when the center "POGA" provided its services to a fewer number of patients than usual, due to the Covid-19 restrictions imposed by the state of emergency declared in Latvia in 2020.

 For children with cerebral palsy, it is important to do rehabilitation regularly.
 However, these small patients are at risk for the coronavirus Covid-19, as they may suffer severe difficulty breathing due to lung malfunction.
 As a result, it became vital to continue rehabilitation remotely using these Mollii therapeutic suits.